Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Eastern philosophy has caught on in the West.
 The Dalai Lama and similar proponents have embedded this way of human reasoning into Western thought.
 How much so?
 Well, in some cases where Christianity and Buddhism are being encouraged together, this question is asked.
 Are Jesus and Buddha brothers?

-This blog post is an excerpt from chapter 14.6 of the book Audit of the Universe,
+This blog post is an excerpt from chapter 5.6 of the book Audit of Humankind,

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Eastern Philosophy.
-Not a Religion, It’s a Way.
+Please use the Social Network links just below to share this information from The Explanation, Eastern Philosophy.
+Not a Religion, It’s a Way